How are you? I’d like to know…

 Wanna retire on just your social security income?
 May not be a cakewalk, but some people manage to.

-Because the cost of living varies by location, where you decide to live, will directly effect your budget.
+Because the cost of living varies by location, where you decide to live, will directly affect your budget.

 There’s an article on the U.S. News website listing the 10 cheapest U.S. towns.
 The writers also provide their reasoning for including specific cities to the list.

 I’ve no desire to leave Florida.
 But, still thought the article was interesting and worth reading.
-If you’d like to read it, too, Click Here
+If you’d like to read it, too, Cheapest Places to Retire In The U.S.

 Are Testosterone Supplements Safe: